johncarpenter/CarND-Vehicle-Detection/README.md

 ###Discussions####

 The project was successfully able to track the vehicles within the provided video and test images using the algorithms mentioned above.
-There were a couple of false-positives, the video
+There were a couple of false-positives but with processing we were able to minimize their impact.
+There are many post-processing techniques that could improve both the speed and accuracy of the algorithm but the basics of the LinearSVC and heatmap function well enough for vehicle identification

 ####Potential Issues####